csctd/profile-website-LinekerS0125/README.md

    ```shell
    nox -s docs
    ```
+ @@ -42,3 +42,15 @@ Run `nox`
+    ```

  this should install a Sphinx environment and build the site, putting the output files in `_build/html`. -->
++
++# Profile Website
++
++Welcome to my profile webiste, students of URI!
++<!-- enter your target audience after the comma above -->
++
++Since you're here, you might be:
++- trying to learn more about me
++- exploring my website design choices
++- or you clouda just clicked on a random site
++<!-- make a bulleted list of 3 fictional visitors to your site.
+Include a few detials about them that could impact how you design for them.
+For each visitor, assign a task or goal they have for visiting your profile website -->
++